lynnemunini/notes-app/README.md

 # Notes App
 Notes app is a simple note taking app built with jetpack compose.
-The app uses viewmodel to store the notes.
-The app is built with the following features:
+The app uses Room database to store notes and uses Hilt for dependency injection.
+It also uses Jetpack Navigation for navigation between screens.

+The app is still missing some features like editing notes and adding images to notes.
+I will be adding these features in the future.

+**Available features:**
 - Add a note
 - Delete a note
 - View saved notes